nashville-software-school/client-side-mastery/book-4-the-apprentice/chapters/REACT_CONDITIONAL_RENDERING.md

 2. Visit `http://localhost:3000/animals`
 3. You should be presented with the login screen

-User is unable to view list of animals until she logs in.
+User is unable to view list of animals until they log in.

 1. Now fill out the form and put `credentials` in local storage.
-2. Click on `Animals` in your nav bar.
+1. Click on `Animals` in your nav bar.
-3. You should be able to see the list of animals.
+1. You should be able to see the list of animals.

 ![working conditional routing](./images/kfst2FfzcO.gif)